bhagyeshkolambe/deep_learning1/README.md

 # deep_learning1
-Will contain codes related to deep learning
+Will contain codes related to deep learning.